quabid/PathManagerJar/README.md

 ## _Path Manager Jar_

 ### _A jar containing PathValidator and PathRemover classes.
-This jar includes unit tests._
+This jar also includes unit tests._

 - Technologies
   - Javac: 15.0.1